-Bird Walk and Litter Pick The monthly Wetland Bird Survey walk will be at about 9.00 am.
-It takes about 90 Sunday 8th December minutes, taking in the Marina by going round the perimeter road and then down into South Field.
-WeBS John and Paul, the WeBS official volunteers, do the counting; we go along to look and learn.
+be at about 9.00 am.
+It takes about 90

+minutes, taking in the Marina by going round the perimeter road and then down into South Field.
+John and Paul, the WeBS official to look and learn.
 Anyone interested is more than welcome to join us.
 We meet at the Willows.
-Tell the Office if you'd like to come and you'll get final details.
-After the walk, at about 11.00 am, the Volunteer Group will be litter picking on the Towpath.
+Tell the Office if you'd like to come and you'll get final details. unteer Group will be litter picking on the Towpath.
 Gloves, bags, picker-uppers etc. all provided.
-Just turn up dressed for whatever the everyone and anyone is welcome to join in.
+Just turn up dressed for whatever the weather is that morning.
+The Group is informal and everyone and anyone is welcome to join in.
 The more the merrier and the more can then get done.
 Two good ways to work off the Christmas excess in advance!!

-Bonfire Night The Marina's Bonfire Night was a popular evening with the local community coming to enjoy the fireworks, the BBQ and fun.
-Some boaters staved on their boats for the fireworks, creating a fanfare with their horns in appreciation at the end of the show.
-Recycling The Recycling Bins have been moved to a new site at the entrance to the Compound.
-When they were part of to empty them couldn't because of all the inappropriate rubbish.
+Bonfire Night The Marina's Bonfire Night was a popular the fireworks, Some boaters staved on their boats for the fireworks, creating a fanfare with their horns in appreciation at the end of the show.
+Recycling new site at the entrance to the Compound.
+When they were part of each bin store at the Facilities' Blocks they were not being used properly and the contractors who came to empty them couldn't because of all the inappropriate rubbish.
 So the decision was made to resite the Recycling Bins but keep the glass bins at each bins store (since these are used properly).
 It take a little bit more of an effort to recycle now but it was thought that it wouldn't put off those folk who want to recycle and to do it properly.
 This change was discussed at the Boaters & Lodgers Forum in October and all the Marina Reps were fully supportive of the new deal.
 Residential Moorings - An Update The Marina has applied to South Derbyshire District Council for a maximum of 30% of the Marina moorings to be residen-HOME | tial.
-No final decision has December 2013 Issue : 59 been reached but the negotiations look promising.
+No final decision has been reached but the negotiations look promising.